Evacuation alert issued for residents near Boundary Creek on N.W.T. Highway 3 | CBC News

 The alert said Friday would be "an extremely challenging day on this fire.
 It could grow significantly to the southeast – between 5-10 kilometres.
 That could push it closer to cabins and homes along Highway 3 toward Yellowknife.
 The City of Yellowknife is not currently at risk."

 N.W.T.
-Fire said winds are expected to gust up to 30 km/h.
+Fire sent an update Friday afternoon that said winds were expected to gust up to 40 kilometres per hour.

+The update said there would be "some chance of minimal showers on isolated parts of the fire — however, this comes with the risk of thunderstorm cells which could make wind even stronger."

-Westwick said, despite there being no immediate threat to the city, residents should stay aware of the unfolding situation and prepare ahead of time.
+Westwick said, despite there being no immediate threat to Yellowknife, residents should stay aware of the unfolding situation and prepare ahead of time.

 "The best emergency plan is one that's prepared ahead of time and practiced, and the best emergency kit is one that's not packed in a rush," he said.